qexat/garnet/README.md

 Mandating a different pointer type for referring to mmapped I/O is probably not unreasonable, tbqh, and removes a source of semantic weirdness that compilers have problems dealing with.
+Basically have a `MMIOPtr[T]` type that is kinda similar to Rust's `UnsafeCell<T>`, but doesn't allow reads/writes to be reordered or optimized away.